Last Updated on January 1, 2022 by Res Marty

 Here is a list of hiking essentials you must carry with yourself, whether you are a beginner hiker or an experienced one;

-- A good hiking backpack to hold all of your hiking essentials that we will talk about next.
+- We will talk about a good hiking backpack to hold all of your hiking essentials next.

-- Right hiking layers (base layers, mid-layers, and outer layers) and right footwear for comfort and safety.
+- Suitable hiking layers (base layers, mid-layers, and outer layers) and proper footwear for comfort and safety.

 - To get sun protection, always bring sunscreen, a hat, and sunglasses.